 Kristal.AI may not be the best way to invest in the S&P 500 ETF

-Kristal.AI provides an interesting method to invest into the S&P 500 ETF.
-You do not incur any transaction fees or management fees if your total invested amount is less than $50k.
+Kristal.AI provides an interesting method to invest into the S&P 500 ETF with its variety of products.
+Furthermore, you do not incur any transaction fees or management fees if your total invested amount is less than US$10k.

 However, the time lag and lack of fractional shares may make Kristal AI unattractive.

-Kristal AI does keep your assets under your own name in custodian accounts under Saxo Markets and Interactive Brokers.
+Kristal AI does keep your assets under your own name in custodian accounts under Saxo Markets.
 This is a drawback as it prevents you from investing in fractional shares.
 However, you will be given more control of your assets in the unlikely event that Kristal AI closes down.